 - The Rosacea Group Forum

 - Changing Faces

 - I started a Facebook group where people can chat, ask questions and get support.
-It’s private so if you would like to join, please contact me with your email address so I can invite you to join the group.
+It’s private so if you would like to join you can find it HERE.

 Phew, that’s a lot of information!
 I will keep updating this rosacea FAQs post as time goes on and as I get more questions, but let me know if there’s anything missing or something you’d like me to cover.